leanprover-community/logic_and_proof/semantics_of_propositional_logic.rst

 Proving soundness is easier than proving completeness.
 We wish to show that whenever :math:`A` is provable from a set of hypotheses, :math:`\Gamma`, then :math:`A` is a logical consequence of :math:`\Gamma`.
 In a later chapter, we will consider proofs by induction, which allows us to establish a property holds of a general collection of objects by showing that it holds of some "simple" ones and is preserved under the passage to objects that are more complex.
 In the case of natural deduction, it is enough to show that soundness holds of the most basic proofs---using the assumption rule---and that it is preserved under each rule of inference.
 The base case is easy: the assumption rule says that :math:`A` is provable from hypothesis :math:`A`, and clearly every truth assignment that makes :math:`A` true makes :math:`A` true.
 The inductive steps are not much harder; they involve checking that the rules we have chosen mesh with the semantic notions.
 For example, suppose the last rule is the and-introduction rule.
 In that case, we have a proof of :math:`A` from some hypotheses :math:`\Gamma`, and a proof of :math:`B` from some hypotheses :math:`\Delta`, and we combine these to form a proof of :math:`A \wedge B` from the hypotheses in :math:`\Gamma \cup \Delta`, that is, the hypotheses in both.
 Inductively, we can assume that :math:`A` is a logical consequence of :math:`\Gamma` and that :math:`B` is a logical consequence of :math:`\Delta`.
 Let :math:`v` be any truth assignment that makes every formula in :math:`\Gamma \cup \Delta` true.
 Then by the inductive hypothesis, we have that it makes :math:`A` true, and :math:`B` true as well.
 By the definition of the valuation function, :math:`\bar v (A \wedge B) = \mathbf{T}`, as required.

 Proving completeness is harder.
 It suffices to show that if :math:`A` is any tautology, then :math:`A` is provable.
 One strategy is to show that natural deduction can simulate the method of truth tables.
-For example, suppose :math:`A` is build up from propositional variables :math:`B` and :math:`C`.
+For example, suppose :math:`A` is built up from propositional variables :math:`B` and :math:`C`.
 Then in natural deduction, we should be able to prove

 .. math::

    (B \wedge C) \vee (B \wedge \neg C) \vee (\neg B \wedge C) \vee (\neg B \wedge \neg C),

 with one disjunct for each line of the truth table.
-Then, we should be able to use each disjunct to "evaluate" each expression occurring in :math:`A`, proving it true or false in accordance with its valuation, until we have a proof of :math:`A` itself.
+Then, we should be able to use each disjunct to "evaluate" each subformula of the formula :math:`A`, proving it true or false in accordance with its valuation, until we have a proof of :math:`A` itself.

 A nicer way to proceed is to express the rules of natural deduction in a way that allows us to work backward from :math:`A` in search of a proof.
 In other words, first, we give a procedure for constructing a derivation of :math:`A` by working backward from :math:`A`.
 Then we argue that if the procedure fails, then, at the point where it fails, we can find a truth assignment that makes :math:`A` false.
 As a result, if every truth assignment makes :math:`A` true, the procedure returns a proof of :math:`A`.